plackyfantacky/threejs-thingy/README.md

 # threejs-thingy

-Super janky WordPress plugin that adds a shortcode to output and render a ThreeJS scene.
+A somewhat jankyt WordPress plugin that adds a shortcode to output and render a ThreeJS scene.

 ### Usage